-The quote is from a paragraph describing Ebenezer Scrooge at the beginning of A Christmas Carol, a mean character who watches everything going on within his counting-house business.
+This quote is from a paragraph describing Ebenezer Scrooge at the beginning of A Christmas Carol.
+Scrooge is a cold-hearted tight miser who watches everything going on within his counting-house business.

 This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare Scrooge to flint.
 Flint is a form of the mineral quartz, which occurs chiefly as nodules and masses in sedimentary rocks, such as chalk and limestones.
 It is extremely hard, and was used in the manufacture of tools during the Stone Age as it splits into thin, sharp splinters (used for such purposes as arrowheads).
 Dickens is comparing Scrooge to two aspects common to flint; its hardness (here meaning that Scrooge is mean or tight) and its sharpness (here meaning that Scrooge watches over everything and doesn’t miss anything in his work).